kartaa/ReadingNotes/chapter1.md

 # Software Requirements Third Edition

 * The book is a practical guide to software requirements.
-Page to page reading is not required, for practical use of the concepts explained here.
+Page to page reading is not required, for practical use of the concepts explained in the book.

 * At the end of each chapter, a section named 'Next Steps' is provided.
 I recommend that if you have less time, then just directly go to this section of the topic you are interested in and dive deeper into text only if needed.